Skincare Ingredients Glossary A-Z

 Like squalane (see below), hemi-squalane has the same hydrating benefits.
 It’s made up of smaller molecules which give it a lighter and drier texture which feels watery and is easy to spread and fast to absorb.

-Hyaluronic acid acts like a magent to draw moisture into the skin.
+Hyaluronic acid acts like a magnet to draw moisture into the skin.
 Each molecule can hold up to 1000 times its weight in water, so it’s ideal for improving skin’s hydration levels.

 When papules and cysts appear along your jawline and around your mouth and chin, they’re probably triggered by hormones.
-Hormones fluctuate throughout the monthly cycle and trigger oil production before your period which makes it more likely that pores will clog and spots will form.
+Hormones fluctuate throughout our lifetime and during the monthly cycle – they trigger oil production before your period which makes it more likely that pores will clog and spots will form.

 Millia